 Students are able to complete their studies online, in a traditional classroom setting, or in a hybrid structure of both depending on their needs.
 Read more about the time and course formats available.

 How do I obtain my books if I am completing an online program or course?

 Textbooks can be ordered online and shipped through the Marist College Bookstore.
 Read more about obtaining books for online courses.

 Standardized tests are not required for admission.
 Read more about the admission selection process for the Liberal Studies program.

 The preferred application* deadlines are:

 *Applications are reviewed on a rolling basis.

 Can I meet with an Admission Advisor?

 Yes.
 One-on-one advisement is available every day.
-You can request an appointment by calling the Office of Undergraduate Admission at 845-575-3800.
-You can email an advisor at email@example.com or send an Instant Message on AIM to Marist1on1.
+You can request an appointment by calling the Office of Undergraduate Admission at 845-575-3226.
+You can email an advisor at email@example.com.
+Read more about the benefits of scheduling an appointment with an admission advisor.